The Logic of One

 Rong’s phone rang, interrupting Fifties’ tirade.
 He retrieved the phone from his inner jacket pocket.

 “That must be Roisin,” he said and answered the call.

-Rong’s flamboyant aura switched abruptly into sterile coldness.
-Fifties and Enclavio’s sudden furrowed eye-brows showed they knew it had to be bad news.
+Rong’s flamboyant aura switched abruptly into a sterile coldness.
+Fifties and Enclavio’s sudden furrowed eye-brows indicated they knew it had to be bad news.
 Throughout the three-minute phone conversation, Rong uttered two words and a phrase, “What?”, “Really?”, “Can I call you back?”
 The call ended.
 Rong’s fine-tuned rationality failed him, this time giving way to ravaging emotions; he was weeping with a universal moan witnessed when one lost something of irreplaceable value and no hope of restoration.